 In the heart of downtown Montreal is an entertainment district known as the Quartier des spectacles.
 The centrepiece of that district?
 The Place des Festivals.
 The Place is essentially an outdoor public square built to host big festivals and big crowds, and it definitely stays true to that purpose.
 The Just for Laughs comedy festival, the Montreal Jazz Festival, and a number of other events make use of the space to host free shows and concerts year-round.
 The largest interactive fountain in Canada, with 235 water jets, sits inside the square, as do four huge light towers and two glass-encased restaurants.
 No matter when you're in Montreal, the Place des Festivals will have something worth checking out.

 Space for Life

 How fitting is it that a museum of archeology and history sits on the exact birthplace of Montreal?
 The Pointe-?-Calli?re Museum was founded on Montreal's 350th birthday in 1992, and now acts as a highlight reel of the city's history dating back to the 14th century.
-With the help of multimedia and new technologies, you can see how local First Nations cultures lived, how the British and French influences shaped the city's evolution, and how Montreal became the city it is today.
+With the help of multimedia and new technologies, you can see how local First Nations cultures lived, how the British and French influences shaped the city's evolution, and how Montreal became the city that it is today.
 Remains of centuries-old buildings and grave sites?
 Archeological relics from the region's first settlers?
-Rotating exhibits related to all things Canada?
-Yeah, this museum is a history buff's playground.
+Regular travelling exhibits related to all things Canada?
+Yup, this museum is a history buff's playground.